Renormalization of crossing probabilities in the dilute Potts model: Towards hexagonal analogues of crossing events from the random cluster renormalization argument

 Additionally, the model can be placed into correspondence with the dilute Potts model, originally characterized by occupied, and vacant, faces of $\textbf{H}$.
-The exponential factor introduced to characterize high temperature behavior of the Loop $O(n)$ model in the Spin Measure equality is in direct correspondence with the dilute Potts model, whose Boltzmann weight is, from {[30]},
+The exponential factor introduced to characterize high temperature behavior of the Loop $O(n)$ model in the Spin Measure equality is in direct correspondence with the dilute Potts model, with Boltzmann weight,

-where the quantities in the nearest-neighbor product above include the occupation number $t_j$, which is either equal to $0$ or $1$, and the spins $s_j$ and $s_k$ indicated in the nearest neighbor product of $i$ and $j$ can take values between $1,\cdots , q$ corresponding to $q$-state Potts model spins.
+where the quantities in the nearest-neighbor product above include the occupation number $t_j$, which is either equal to $0$ or $1$, and the spins $s_j$ and $s_k$ indicated in the nearest neighbor product of $i$ and $j$ can take values between $1,\cdots , q$ corresponding to $q$-state Potts model spins [22].
 In the power of the exponential term, we consider occupancy numbers across sites, edges, and faces of triangles, respectively, with $K_1,K_2,K_3$ real constants.

 To obtain boundary dependent RSW results on $\textbf{H}$ in all $4$ cases, we identify crossing events in the planar renormalization argument in addition to difficulties associated with applying the planar argument to the push forward of similarly defined horizontal and vertical crossing events under $\mu_{G,x,n}^{\tau}$ on $(\textbf{T})^{*} = \textbf{H}$.
 In what follows, we describe all planar crossing events in the argument.